bekkblando/tracecamp/README.md

   Trace Camp Website
 </h1>

-This the source for the official Trace Camp website.
+This is the source for the official Trace Camp website.

 ## Running the Site